A classification of modular compactifications of the space of pointed elliptic curves by Gorenstein curves: Interpolation of -stable spaces

 Conversely, suppose that $C$ is $(c_P)$-stable.
 The level conditions for $Q$ on $C$ hold by (i) and (ii).
-It remains to show that $C$ has no infinitesimal automorphisms, that is, by \cite[Corollary 2.4]{smyth_mstable}: \begin{enumerate} \item each irreducible component $F$ of $C$ with genus zero not meeting an elliptic Gorenstein singularity has at least three special points; \item if $C$ has an elliptic Gorenstein singularity $q$, then each branch of $q$ has at least one special point other than $q$ and there is at least one branch of $q$ with two special points other than $q$. \end{enumerate}
+It remains to show that $C$ has no infinitesimal automorphisms, that is, by \cite[Corollary 2.4]{smyth_mstable}: \begin{enumerate} \item each irreducible component $F$ of $C$ with genus zero not meeting an elliptic Gorenstein singularity has at least three special points; \item if $C$ has an elliptic Gorenstein singularity $q$, then each component $B$ of the minimal elliptic subcurve containing $q$ has at least one special point other than $q$ and there is at least such component with two special points other than $q$. \end{enumerate}

-Let $F$ be an irreducible component of $C$ with genus zero not meeting an elliptic Gorenstein singularity.
-Then either $C$ is nodal and $F$ belongs to the core of $C$, or $F$ lies outside of the minimal subcurve of genus one.
+To address (i), let $F$ be an irreducible component of $C$ with genus zero not meeting an elliptic Gorenstein singularity.
+Then either $C$ is nodal and $F$ belongs to the core of $C$, or $F$ is not a component of the minimal subcurve of genus one.
 In the former case, we are done by (iv).
 In the latter, let $Z_1$ be the union of the minimal genus one subcurve $E$ together with the components on the unique path from $E$ to $F$, not including $F$.
 Let $Z_2 = Z_1 \cup F$.
 Then, since $\lev(Z_1) \prec \lev(Z_2)$, $F$ must have at least three special points.

-Finally, suppose that $C$ has an elliptic Gorenstein singularity $q$.
-If $F$ is a branch of $q$, then $F$ has at least one other special point by condition (iv).
+To address (ii), suppose that $C$ has an elliptic Gorenstein singularity $q$.
 Let $Z_{min}$ be the minimal genus one subcurve of $C$.
-Then since $Q_{sing} \cap Q_{curve} = \emptyset$, we must have a proper refinement $\lev(q) \prec \lev(Z_{min})$.
+If $B$ is an irreducible component of $Z_{min}$, then $B$ has at least one other special point by condition (iv).
+Next, since $Q_{sing} \cap Q_{curve} = \emptyset$, we must have a proper refinement $\lev(q) \prec \lev(Z_{min})$.
 This implies that there is at least one branch of $q$ with two special points other than $q$. \end{proof}

 \begin{theorem} The stack of $(c_P)$-stable curves is deformation open.
 That is, if $S$ is a noetherian scheme and and $\pi: C \to S$ is a flat, projective morphism with one-dimensional fibers and sections $\sigma_1, \ldots, \sigma_n$, then the set